Learn the routine for making collaborative decisions through this light-hearted scene.

 What is Shared Decision-Making?

 Shared decision-making is a cooperative way of making plans together.
-With shard decision-making, input from both of you counts.
+With shared decision-making, input from both of you counts.
 So the plan of action you end up with pleases you both.

 When is shared decision-making useful?